Isham Jaafar: Views

-Isham emphasized the significance of creating and maintaining efficient systems and capabilities for avoiding, identifying, and handling public health catastrophes.
-On 25 and 26 August 2022, he delivered a speech at the 12th Asia-Pacific Economic Cooperation (APEC) on Health and the Economy meeting in Bangkok.
-In addition, he emphasized the necessity for continuous monitoring based on transparency and the use of digital technology to link information throughout the world, as well as for assessing, modernising, and reforming the global health security system.
+On 25 & 26 August 2022, he delivered a speech at the 12th Asia-Pacific Economic Cooperation (APEC) on Health and the Economy meeting in Bangkok.
+He has emphasized the necessity for continuous monitoring based on transparency and the use of digital technology to link information throughout the world, as well as for assessing, modernizing, and reforming the global health security system.

 According to Isham, the future health budget would increase as a result of the rising price of prescription drugs and medical care, an increase in the number of patients, and the prevalence of non-communicable diseases.
 Speaking before the Legislative Council, he suggested a $418 million health budget for the fiscal year 2023–24, an increase of 8.3% over the amount allotted the year before.
-Despite the government's best efforts, the minister noted, chronic health problems, including diabetes, malignancies, and heart disease, remain on the rise.
+The government reported that chronic health problems, including diabetes, malignancies, and heart disease, remain on the rise.

 During a discussion meeting with the MoH's leadership on 21 July 2024, Isham urged students majoring in medicine, dentistry, and similar health fields to pursue extracurricular activities while pursuing their medical degrees.
 According to him, the necessity for other sectors like information technology and artificial intelligence is growing as medical services expand.
 In addition, he urged students to become members of non-governmental organizations (NGOs), even if they have nothing to do with health.

 Initiatives

 At the 7th Annual Scientific Meeting of the Cardiac Society of Brunei Darussalam, Isham stated that overall, cardiovascular disease-related premature mortality rose from 20% in 2013 to 26% in 2018.
 According to him, it is crucial to consider fresh approaches to providing healthcare in this new normal brought on by the epidemic.
 In addition, the minister stated that in light of the present pandemic of non-communicable illnesses, they must consider using the recent lessons in digital health for the treatment of non-communicable diseases such as cardiovascular disease.
-Young people's heart disease, the significance of risk factor modification, and the application of digital technologies and machine learning in the management of heart disease were all given particular attention during the meeting.

 Isham paid a visit to the School of Public Health NUS on 8 February 2023 as part of follow-up conversations following the signing of a Memorandum of Understanding (MoU).
 He was joined by members of the Brunei High Commission as well as his wife, Norsurainah binti Haji Ramlee.
-Along with Teo Yik Ying and the other Vice Deans present, they offered their knowledge of public health issues and perspectives on population health efforts.

 Personal life

-Isham is married to Noraslinah Ramlee.
+Isham is married to Noraslinah Haji Ramlee.